davidhammaker/Storc/README.md

 The following features will hopefully be implemented in the near future:
 * Character descriptions and user comments.
 * Open Graph metadata (to improve sharing on social media).
-* Other character saving options (printing or PDF).
 * Blank character templates.

 ## Copyright